 - Node and NPM installed.
 If you don't have them installed, follow our how to install Node guide.

-Now that we have Node and NPM installed, we can move forward and install the Node module called http-server, which is a simple zero-configuration http server that serves up static files.
+With Node and NPM installed, we can move forward and install the Node package called http-server, which is a simple zero-configuration HTTP server that serves up static files.

 npm install http-server -g